nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Here, the array `colors` starts out with three items.
 Assigning to `colors[3]` automatically increments the `length` property to four.
 Setting the `length` property back to two removes the last two items in the array, leaving only the first two items.
 There is nothing in ECMAScript 5 that allows developers to achieve this same behavior.
 And this is why proxies were created.

+I> This nonstandard behavior is why arrays are considered exotic objects in ECMAScript 6.

 ## What are Proxies and Reflection?

 A proxy, created using `new Proxy()`, is an object that you use in place of another object (called the *target*).
 The proxy virtualizes the target, which means that the proxy and the target appear to be the same object to functionality using the proxy.
 Proxies, however, allow you to intercept low-level object operations on the target that are otherwise internal to the JavaScript engine.
 These low-level operations are intercepted using a *trap*, which is a function that responds to a specific operation.